 UC San Diego Center for Energy Research, LPPFusion to Collaborate on Fusion Energy ResearchOctober 10, 2017

-That ideal energy source is the goal of a new collaboration between the Center for Energy Research (CER) at UC San Diego and LPPFusion, Inc., a private company in Middlesex, NJ.
-The collaboration, formalized with an agreement on October 2, aims at the development of the dense plasma focus (DPF) device for fusion energy.
+The ideal energy source is the goal of a new collaboration between the Center for Energy Research (CER) at UC San Diego and LPPFusion, Inc. The collaboration, formalized with an agreement on October 2, aims at the development of the dense plasma focus (DPF) device for fusion energy.
 “The alternate fusion schemes offer a potential route to fusion energy that could be faster and much cheaper than other approaches,” explains CER Director, Farhat N. Beg.
 “LPPFusion is a leader in this field and will make available to CER its research data and expertise to help us set up our own DPF facility at UC San Diego.”

 LPPFusion’s FF-1 device is one of only a few mega-ampere DPFs in the world.
-Their research in the coming year will involve the first experiments using hydrogen-boron fuel.
+Our research in the coming year will involve the first experiments using hydrogen-boron fuel.
 This fuel produces energy in the form of charged particles only, not neutrons, which both eliminates radioactive waste and makes possible inexpensive direct conversion of energy to electricity.
-The company terms the combination of DPF with hydrogen boron fuel “Focus Fusion”.

 “The collaboration with the Center for Energy Research will help us to better analyze and understand our data,” said LPPFusion President and Chief Scientist Eric J. Lerner.
 “Their expertise in plasma simulation will aid our efforts in modeling our experiments.
 We also expect that, once their own DPF is functioning, we can perform joint experiments that will help demonstrate how the DPF energy output scales with energy input.
 That is crucial to achieving the goal of getting more energy out of the device than we put into it.”